What is Negligence?

 Why Fernandez & Hernandez?

-The attorneys at Fernandez and Hernandez have experience with personal injury cases and will work vigorously to get you the resolution you deserve.
+The attorneys at Martin Hernandez PA have experience with personal injury cases and will work vigorously to get you the resolution you deserve.
 The attorneys at Fernandez & Hernandez are bilingual and will provide a free and confidential consultation so that you can discuss your case.
 The personal injury attorneys at Fernandez & Hernandez can help you understand all of your options.

 If you or someone you know has been in a car crash or personal injury accident in the Tampa Bay area and needs help, Fernandez & Hernandez will guide you through the process and assist you in getting compensation for your injuries and loss.
 Car crashes and personal injury accidents are complex.